 Similarly, we might allow students to focus almost exclusively on the music they already enjoy, rather than broadening their knowledge of music through the ages.
 Once again, we should question our effectiveness as educators if we aren’t succeeding in developing our students’ breadth of musical experience, engagement and taste.

-In my view, then, the most important way that Musical Understanding can be developed is through proper Education.
+The most important way that Musical Understanding can be developed is through proper Education.
 For those of us who are teachers, this is perhaps our most fundamental responsibility.

 A Simple Case Study